1 Bg 11-1972: The Universal Form

 > master because He originally gave the Vedic instructions to

-> Brahma, and presently He is also instructing Bhagavad-gita
+> Brahma and presently He is also instructing Bhagavad-gita

 > to Arjuna; therefore He is the original spiritual master,